 Matt shares travel wisdom on his website.
-And in his personal brand statement, he specifically addresses the major pain points of his audience – they want to travel “smarter”, “cheaper”, and for “longer” period.
+And in his personal brand statement, he specifically addresses the major pain points of his audience – they want to travel “smarter”, “cheaper”, and for a “longer” period.

-Also, his personal brand statement is followed by a question “Where do you want to go?”
+Also, his personal brand statement is followed by the question “Where do you want to go?”
 It does a great job of getting a prospect to take action on his site (by performing a search) as soon as they land.

 Note that Aaron’s audience consists majorly of B2B business owners.
 Hence, on his homepage, he follows the above tagline with specifics that he creates “B2B content strategy” and lays down the top benefits of his content: traffic, qualified leads, and scalability.

-6. Thomas Frank
+4. Thomas Frank

 Thomas Frank has built his business, College Info Geek, to help college students.
 And he neatly lays it down front and center on his site homepage as visible above.
 His personal brand statement reads “Become A Better Student.”

 The learning techniques and other resources shared on the site are relevant for anyone interested in being more productive.
-Thomas clears the same that in the small snippet below his main statement (by using the phrase “even if you’re not in college”).
+Thomas clears the same in the small snippet below his main statement (by using the phrase “even if you’re not in college”).

-7. Tony Robbins
+5. Tony Robbins

 How about mixing our list with a renowned life coaching powerhouse?
 Tony Robbins is a figure most self-improvement enthusiasts are familiar with.
 His personal brand statement is crisp and inspiring – “Transform Your Life.”